Welcome to our guide for Anguilla Carnival!

 Carnival really starts with the "Official Opening Night" kick-off evening.
 Entry is free and it usually starts around 7pm and ends around mid-night.
 The opening night is full of fireworks and musical performances, which takes place in The Valley.

-The Valley is the place to be for most of the pageants and contests, more specifically the Landsome Bowl (Click here for directions to Landsome Bowl).
+The Valley is the place to be for most of the pageants and contests, more specifically the Landsome Bowl.
 After the opening ceremonies, the Prince & Princess Show follows.

 The Prince & Princess Show is a competition that displays the talents of Anguilla's youth.
 The competitors are made up of couples representing their respective Primary Schools.
 Competing in the categories of speech, talent, and evening wear.